 Or it can be used as the backdrop for the wood letter cutout.

 And the cutout can be used as-is.
 Super cute!

 So, whatcha think?
 Would you paint wood letters for your home or office?
-I’d love to hear your feedback on this project and how you would add you’re own personal touches.
+I up-cycled a large frame and added a faux shiplap to display my wood letter.
+I’m really happy with how it turned out.
 Tell me your thoughts in the comment section below.
 Inspire me!

 * Special thanks to Signopoly for sponsoring this project.